 Synthetic identity fraud has a serious impact on its victims.
 For people whose identities have been stolen to create synthetic identities, the financial impacts can be long lasting and difficult to manage.
 Children are often impacted by SSN theft, which they don’t discover until they are 18 and try to take out a student loan, for example.
 Vulnerable people such as the elderly or the homeless are also frequent victims.
 They are then left with the task of cleaning up their credit scores, left in shambles by the fraudster.

 On the business side, synthetic identity fraud can be expensive.
 Aité Group found that US credit card accounts lost some $820 million to synthetic identity fraud in 2018 (3) - an amount that Aité projected would only increase.
 Managing the consequences of synthetic fraud also costs financial institutions time and resources.

 How to detect synthetic identities and stop fraudsters with graph analytics

 Synthetic identities often appear and behave like legitimate accounts, making them difficult to detect using conventional methods.
 The best time to uncover a fraudster using a synthetic ID is during the verification process when they apply for credit.
-But how do you catch someone using a fake identity when these fraudsters appear so much like honest customers?
+But it's estimated that 95% of synthetic identities are not detected during the onboarding process (2).
+Indeed, it's difficult to catch someone using a fake identity when these fraudsters appear so much like honest customers.